-To save money you may want to consider cutting hair.
+I don’t know a quicker and more accurate haircut then this 5 minute layered girls haircut.
+If you have never cut hair before, to save money you should consider cutting hair.
 You can save hundreds and hundreds of dollars by cutting the family’s hair every year, depending how many people are in your family.
-Oops!
-There was a slight breeze in the picture below.

 It’s DIY Time again, where I post something you can do yourself rather than buy, which is a money saver, and can be VERY REWARDING.
 Some of these posts are crafts, sewing projects, homemade cleaners, homemade health aids, tutorials, and the like. **Updated 1/14.